 Monkey with my banana in Zimbabwe

 Africa is such a cool place to visit!
-I went on a 10-week Africa camping safari starting in Capetown, going through South Africa, Namibia, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Kenya, and then ending in Nairobi.
+In 1993 I went on a 10-week Africa camping safari starting in Capetown, going through South Africa, Namibia, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Kenya, and then ending in Nairobi.
 I had also spent several weeks in Kenya a few years before when I broke my foot.
-One morning after awaking outside the Great Zimbabwe ruins where we were camped I stumbled my way to the campfire for coffee and some breakfast.
+One morning after awakening outside the Great Zimbabwe ruins where we were camped I stumbled my way to the campfire for coffee and some breakfast.
 I had my camera hanging off my shoulder, a cup of hot coffee and a banana in one hand, and a plate of breakfast in the other hand.
 It was pretty early in the morning and I was walking from the campfire to a camp stool under a big tree.
 I carefully put my plate down on the camp stool, took the banana out of the hand with the coffee, placed it on the ground next to the stool, and then straightened up in preparation to pick up the plate and sit and chow down.
 A second or so had elapsed since my hand had left the banana at my feet and suddenly there was a specter-like gray blur and sensation of something rushing between my legs.
 I was certainly startled, but quickly turned and saw the monkey who had jumped off the tree, grabbed my banana, and was running away!
 I dropped the coffee and ran after him with my camera.
 I guess I ran over 100 meters across a field with the monkey bandit way out in front of me until he jumped up on a small limb, settled down, and started eating my banana.
 I got closer and took this photo.
 As I walked back to my breakfast I felt it was a good trade.
 When I got back to camp everyone was laughing and asking me if I really thought I was going to get my banana back. :-) I thought they knew me better than that.
 I was after a photo of the monkey with my banana and I got that. :-)

 A traveler is daily, sometimes hourly, and sometimes even more often presented with unexpected situations, people, sights, sounds, and smells.
 These make traveling rarely boring, keep you on your toes, challenges your self-reliance and problem solving skills, and also keep one's photographic juices flowing.
 I can speak only for myself, but I derive much more pleasure from spending money on these things than more objects and more possessions.